genquiky/K8S-Load-Balancer/README.md

 <br>

 <b>1.6 Accessing the service in the cluster using the URL assigned by Kubernetes from the outside:</b>
-Here I can confirm access to the application and that the `load balancer` distributes traffic to each `replicas`.
+<br>Here I can confirm access to the application and that the `load balancer` distributes traffic to each `replicas`.

 <img width="872" height="auto" alt="image" src="https://github.com/genquiky/K8S-Load-Balancer/blob/main/images/08.png" />